ibm-cloud-docs/direct-link/faqs.md

 ## Can I restrict the regions that my Direct Link can reach?
 {:faq}

-No. IBM Cloud offers two options: (1) a single region only, or (2) all regions, with the Global Routing add-on.
+No. IBM Cloud offers two options: (1) a Local Market only, or (2) all regions, with the Global Routing add-on.

 ## What if I used the Direct Link automated ordering process for Equinix Cloud Exchange and I was assigned a subnet that overlaps my internal network?
 {:faq}